shivameratransport/KeebootAutomation/keebootUpdated/README.md

 * <strong>TestReporter:</strong> Contains results for individual tests using the TestNG-extended reporting.

-* <strong>Jenkins CI:</strong> Contains results for individual tests using the TestNG-extended Orasi reporter.
+* <strong>Jenkins CI:</strong> Contains results for individual tests using the TestNG-extended Keeboot reporter.
 Also, keeps a build history to show the relative stability of past builds.

 * <strong>Allure Reports:</strong> Contains results for individual tests using Allure Reporter.
 Reports generate can range from Automation issues, Application issues, grouping by Features and Stories as well is high level Steps giving high level Executive Reports.